aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Windows/windows-server-2016-with-vscode/README.md

 This is a sample template that demonstrates how to use the EC2 Image Builder CloudFormation resources to build a Windows Server 2016 Amazon Machine Image (AMI) with Visual Studio Code installed.

-This template works in standard, China, and GovCloud (US) regions.
+This template works in standard and GovCloud (US) regions.

 ***Internet connectivity is required in your default VPC*** to download Visual Studio Code installation files.
 If you do not have a default VPC, you will need to specify a subnet ID in the infrastructure configuration section of the CloudFormation template.